-There are two main methods to cooking with a chimney starter.
+There are two main methods to use when cooking with a chimney starter.

 Second is the Donut Method, where you put the hot coal on the center (as if it were a donut hole) and then it will heat up the unlit briquettes around.

 The great thing about these methods is that they only need a small number of coals to be lit, so you don’t need to use a full chimney to get your fire going.

 Charlies Hot Chimney Tips